 - Heat resistance: Up to 932°F (500°C)

-- Material: Food-grade silicone
+- Material: Food-grade neoprene rubber with insulated liner

 - Grip: Textured palm surface